-- As this is meant to be a friendly competition between adults, players are expected to play their matches according to the rules set out above. - In the unlikely event of a perceived violation, Ian Coffin will provide the final ruling.
+- As this is meant to be a friendly competition between adults, players are expected to play their matches according to the rules set out above. - In the unlikely event of a perceived violation, Ian Coffin will consult with Terry Hamilton and provide the final ruling.